ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Though the "paused" menu fades out slowly, it is still hard for a player to catch up and prevent the cat from bumping into the ground.
 To prevent that, we can use `ct.tween` to… animate time! `ct.pixiApp.ticker.speed = 1;` can be not just 0 and 1, but also anything in between, and even beyond 1.
 Large values will make the game run faster, while values close to 0 will slow the game.
 Thus, we can animate the value `ct.pixiApp.ticker.speed` to make the game transition from paused to fully running state.

-Open the type `Button_Continue` again, and modify the script so it fires another `ct.tween.add` after it finishes the first one:
+Open the template `Button_Continue` again, and modify the script so it fires another `ct.tween.add` after it finishes the first one:

 ```js {13,14,15,16,17,18,19,20}
 if (ct.touch.collideUi(this)) {